What To Do If Your Identity Has Been Stolen: 5 Crucial Steps

 - By: Greenpath Financial Wellness

 If something seems amiss—strange collections calls, bills you don’t recognize, a sudden drop in your credit score—you may be a victim of identity theft.
-Here are some important steps to take if you think your identity has been stolen.

 Identity theft is a serious crime.
 Sometimes, victims can resolve the issue quickly with minimal damage to their personal finances and well-being.
 Other times, it can be a time-consuming, expensive process that has serious impact on your life.
 That’s why it is so important to take precautions to avoid becoming a victim.